What information is needed to file for bankruptcy?

 - We will use the documents and the online questionnaire to prepare your petition, schedules and other related bankruptcy documents for filing with the bankruptcy court.

 You must review and sign the documents before filing.
-Attorneys are prohibited from collecting any of their attorney fees after the case is filed except for chapter 13.
+Attorneys are prohibited from collecting a substantial portion of their attorney fees after the case is filed except for chapter 13 bankruptcy.
 In a chapter 13, the attorney can be a creditor in the repayment plan.

 If you are a consumer who is overburdened with debt, you may want to consider filing for personal bankruptcy.
 A Bankruptcy lawyer will process the bankruptcy petition (which is at least 45 pages long), calculations, and schedules for you, and take the necessary precautions to ensure all of your creditors receive notice of your bankruptcy petition.
 Don’t take the chance that one or more of your debts will not be discharged by hiring a petition preparer or by going it alone.
 An attorney will ensure that you are provided the quality legal advice and representation you need to get a fresh start.